phol/docs/content/en/user-stories/index.md

 title: User Stories
 type: widget_page
 headless: false
-summary: Learn how people are using Academic to design beautiful websites.
+summary: Learn how people are using Wowchemy to design beautiful websites.
 ---